Joaoalmeidavt/Portfolio/README.md

 5. Open your browser and go to `http://localhost:3000` (or the port Vite specifies).

 ---
-Feel free to explore, fork, or reach out!
-I’d love to hear your thoughts via the contact form on the site.
-Thanks for checking it out!
+Feel free to explore, fork, or reach out!Thanks for checking it out!